 It’s been a long time coming, but plans for the changes needed around Brexit have finally filtered down to operational level, with a number of roles opening in Q3 that are purely focused on Brexit projects.
 Banks have also been moving some senior employees onto these projects, meaning a slow but constant requirement of temporary hires for roles such as trade processing and client outreach.

 The expected ‘September rebound’ hasn’t been quite as prolific as seen in previous years, with things continuing slowly after the summer lull.

-There have been frustrations from clients due to budget restrictions hindering their ability to bring in the numbers they need.
+There have been frustrations from clients due to budget restrictions hindering their ability to bring in the numbers they need and this has been reflected in the sentiments at banking recruitment agencies.
 This has increased the pressure on teams to implement the changes needed.
 A large number of the roles available have been at junior level and around BAU activities, but it has been difficult to find professionals with the specific experience to hit the ground running on day one.

 The volume of contract jobs available fell 13% compared to the previous quarter - this was caused by the slow holiday period, coupled with a stronger appetite to hire on a permanent basis.
 Clients aren’t overly keen to train contractors on processes, markets, products or systems, even if they intend to keep them employed for a relatively long time.